rocket-pool/RPIPs/RPIPs/RPIP-53.md

 While making sense on paper, the implementation has an unfortunate consequence.
 If you're a node operator and you have an RPL withdrawal address set, [you can no longer claim rewards](https://github.com/rocket-pool/rocketpool/blob/a747457fc610aa889af0a13cff5d3d00955525a5/contracts/contract/rewards/RocketMerkleDistributorMainnet.sol#L85).
 This doesn't affect Beacon Chain earnings, but does impact both RPL rewards and Smoothing Pool ETH rewards.
 Claiming them *must* be done from the RPL withdrawal address.
 Whether intended or not, the RPL withdrawal address isn't just an RPL withdrawal address in Houston; it's also a "claimer address" that can exclusively claim rewards intervals from the Merkle distributor contract.

 This is problematic for a few reasons.
-- First, it means the RPL withdrawal address has dominion over claiming Smoothing Pool ETH that it won't ever recieve.
+- First, it means the RPL withdrawal address has dominion over claiming Smoothing Pool ETH that it won't ever receive.
 The node (or more accurately the node's primary withdrawal address), which *will* receive the ETH, can't trigger the claim.
 - Second, the node is still going to be listed in the rewards file, and thus the rewards for the corresponding interval are still going to show up as a "claimable interval" in the Smart Node despite the user not being able to claim from it, and not being able to actually *receive* any of the rewards from that interval.
 This can obviously be worked around in the Smart Node but it's exactly that: a workaround.
 The file itself is still going to have the node operator listed, so anyone (such as a third party) that wants to use it to view or claim rewards has to know about and implement this workaround as well.

 To make it clear, under the Houston contracts here is the set of rules for claiming rewards: